kylehz/hyperledger-simple-zhifangsuan/EN_DOC.md

  Access `http://localhost:8000`

  This is no initializtion information.
-So you should write web form to insure you can query food information.
+So you should write web form to insure you can query obj information.

  For web form, i don't use javascript script to ensure what you write is right, so you should cram the form.

- For a same food ID, transit information can add many times, but batching and food information can only add one time.
+ For a same obj ID, transit information can add many times, but batching and obj information can only add one time.

  <h4>URL & JSON Format</h4>

- Get food information
+ Get obj information

 `http://localhost:8000/source/:id`

 ```
-{"FoodName":"Apple","FoodSpec":"123456","FoodMFGDate":"2018-8-24","FoodEXPDate":"10day","FoodLOT":"123","FoodQSID":"456","FoodMFRSName":"lalala","FoodProPrice":"2","FoodProPlace":"zhengzhou"}
+{"ObjName":"Apple","ObjSpec":"123456","ObjMFGDate":"2018-8-24","ObjEXPDate":"10day","ObjLOT":"123","ObjQSID":"456","ObjMFRSName":"lalala","ObjProPrice":"2","ObjProPlace":"zhengzhou"}
 ```

 Get batching information